I: Getting There

 For the 300+ miles on the Pennsylvania turnpike, Corey and I mainly reminisced about past displays of family dysfunction, which included Corey’s favorite Father-Daughter fight in which I screamed in my step-dad’s face that I wish he’d get his head cut off by the log splitter we had in our backyard.
 Corey was laughing, and I was too but the whole time I was thinking, “Yeah, but this was a stepping stone in the rickety path of dropping out of high school.”

 I forced Corey to listen to a special mixed CD I made just for the trip, and he sarcastically cheered every time Chiodos came on.
 However, he is now obsessed with Dance Gavin Dance, which is more than I could have hoped for.
-Otherwise, I ridiculed him every time he disagreed with my musical tastes, you know, like every other obnoxious music snob does.
+However, I ridiculed him every time he disagreed with my musical tastes, you know, like every other obnoxious music snob does.

 My favorite moment was when Corey told me he was going through my step-dad’s cell phone and discovered naked pictures of my step-dad’s girlfriend all bent over the back of the couch.
 Ten minutes later and it was all, “Remember when you found naked pictures of Daddy’s girlfriend?” and then we laughed all over again.